unibz-seis2022-transcripts/snekuino/arduino-game/README.md

 ## 3D case files

 We designed and 3d-printed a case to hold the Arduino, the power supply (a 9V battery) and the SnekShield™.
 The case consists of three parts, the .stl files can be found in `schematics/3d-case/`.
-The different parts then need to be screwed together using
+The different parts then need to be screwed together using 3x12mm screws.

 ## Items used